How Many Pounds Are In 80 Ounces

 Culinary Arts

 While general cooking may not require extreme precision, high-end culinary arts might.
-Chefs who create intricate dishes need to be precise with their measurements, and using accurate conversions helps maintain consistency and quality.
+Chefs who create nuanced dishes need to be precise with their measurements, and using accurate conversions helps maintain consistency and quality Easy to understand, harder to ignore..

 The History of Ounces and Pounds